 How To Write a Killer Application Resume for a Medical School

 Universities love resumes.
-Application medical resumes give them a clear understanding of you as a student applicant.
+Application medical school resumes give them a clear understanding of you as a student applicant.
 This is why it’s so crucial for you to make a sound, correct CV.

 The purpose of having an application resume is to present yourself.
 This means providing short, relevant information about you, your accomplishments, your education, and more.